ystreet/librice/README.md

 Without being bogged down in the details of how IO happens, the same sans-IO implementation can be used without prescribing the IO pattern that an application must follow.
 Instead, the application (or parent library) has much more freedom in how bytes are transferred between peers.
-It's also possible to us a sans-IO library in either a synchronous or within an asynchronous runtime.
+It's also possible to use a sans-IO library in either a synchronous or within an asynchronous runtime.

 sans-IO also allows easy testing of any specific state the sans-IO